-The Aeronautical Repair Station Association (ARSA) represents persons and entities that are certificated to perform maintenance, preventive maintenance and alterations on civil aviation articles under 14 CFR part 145 and other national aviation authority regulations around the world.
+The Aeronautical Repair Station Association (ARSA) represents persons and entities that are certificated under 14 CFR part 1451 around the world.
 Our members range from large corporations that also design, produce and operate aircraft to small family-owned businesses.

-We appreciate the difficulty in promulgating a security regulation for repair stations that accounts for widely divergent organizations and the variety of the work these entities perform.
+We appreciate the difficulty in promulgating a security regulation for repair stations that takes into account widely divergent organizations, let alone the variety of the work these entities perform.
 We also recognize that the agency has been criticized for taking too long in this rulemaking activity.
 Indeed, the association finds itself in the unique position of needing expedited action on a rule it does not believe is necessary.
-Unfortunately, hastening a rulemaking creates more work for both the agency and the industry.
+Unfortunately, rushing a rulemaking creates more work for both the agency and the industry.

-Therefore, ARSA urges the Transportation Security Administration (TSA) to issue a Supplemental Notice of Proposed Rulemaking (SNPRM) to ensure it has fully and properly addressed the concerns raised in the public comments.
-Experience proves that a SNPRM will be substantially less time consuming than passing a regulation that does not work!
+Therefore, the association urges the Transportation Security Administration (TSA) to issue a Supplemental Notice of Proposed Rulemaking (SNPRM) to ensure it has addressed the concerns expressed by the public comments in an appropriate manner.
+Experience indicates that a SNPRM will be substantially less time consuming in the long run than passing a regulation that does not work!